Cheese is a mouthwatering, versatile, and ever-popular dairy product that has found its way into countless dishes across the globe.

 - Ricotta: Opt for low-fat or fat-free ricotta as a versatile cheese choice that can be used in both sweet and savory dishes while providing a good amount of protein.

-Remember to consume cheese in moderation and balance it with other protein sources to maintain a well-rounded bodybuilding diet.
+Remember to consume cheese in moderation.
+Balance it with other protein sources to maintain a well-rounded bodybuilding diet.

 The Drawbacks of Cheese For Bodybuilding & Muscle Growth